jann88/phase-2-project/README.md

-Table of Content
+README.MD
+ Contents

 Description
-Features
-Live Link
-Technology
-Licence
-Authors Info

-Description
 A Simple React.js CRUD Application to consume Web API hosted over on Heroku, display and modify data with React Router DOM, fetch for the CRUD Operations for that minimal Design with the front-end hosted on Heroku.

-This React Application allows the user to perform the following: 1.
-Add book 2.
-Update Book 3.
-Delete Book 4.
-View Book
+This React Application allows the user to perform the following: * Add book * Update Book * Delete Book * View Book

-Go Back to the top

 Features
 As a user of the website,you will be able to :